mspnp/aks-baseline/README.md

 # Azure Kubernetes Service (AKS) for Multi-Region Deployment

 This reference implementation will go over some design decisions from the baseline to detail them as a well as incorporate some new _recommended infrastructure options_ for a Multi Cluster architecture.
-In this oportunity, this implementation and document are meant to guide the multiple distinct teams introduced in the [AKS Baseline](https://github.com/mspnp/aks-secure-baseline) through the process of expanding from a single cluster to a multiple clusters solution with a foundamental driver in mind which is **High Availability**.
+In this opportunity, this implementation and document are meant to guide the multiple distinct teams introduced in the [AKS Baseline](https://github.com/mspnp/aks-secure-baseline) through the process of expanding from a single cluster to a multi-cluster solution with a fundamental driver in mind which is **High Availability**.

 Throughout the reference implementation, you will see reference to _Contoso Bicycle_.
 They are a fictional, small, and fast-growing startup that provides online web services to its clientele on the east coast of the United States.
 This narrative provides grounding for some implementation details, naming conventions, etc. You should adapt as you see fit.